mars-sim/mars-sim/README.md

 ---

 ## Settlement Development
 Player may create numerous settlements spreading across the surface of Mars.
 Each settlement has a *[command structure](https://github.com/mars-sim/mars-sim/wiki/Role)* and a *[development objective](https://github.com/mars-sim/mars-sim/wiki/Settlement-Objective)*.  mars-sim loosely follows the *Mars Direct Mission Plan by Robert Zubrin*.
 The template for a simple 4-settler initial base called a MDP Phase 1.
 A 8-settler base is MDP Phase 2.
-A 12-settler base is called a trading outpost, a mining depot near sites with high mineral concentration; or a self-contained colony with 48+ settlers having an elected mayor.
+A 12-settler base is called MDP Phase 3.
+A 24-settler base is called Alpha Base.
+Besides, players may build a Trading Outpost as well as a Mining Depot near sites with high mineral concentration.

 ---